 This level of overconfidence is common, and means that “be more ambitious” may not always be the right advice.
 Some people even enjoy taking risks, which explains why they buy lottery tickets even though they lose money on average.
 Whether to be more ambitious depends on the domain and the person in question.

-However, if your aim is to have positive impact on the world, we think we can make a rational case for setting ambitious goals — based on the concepts in our key ideas series.
+However, if your aim is to have positive impact on the world, we think we can make a rational case for setting ambitious goals.

 In short, our advice is to do as much as you can to set up your life so that you can afford to fail, eliminate paths that might cause significant harm, and then aim as high as you can.
 As a slogan: limit downsides, then target upsides.

 Table of Contents

 - 1 In a nutshell: why to be more ambitious

 - 2 What do we mean by being more ambitious?